 Houston Negro Hospital

-DESCRIPTION: Now called “Riverside General Hospital”, the Houston Negro Hospital completed in 1926, is a three-story building in Spanish Colonial Revival style located in the city’s Third Ward; it was the first non-profit hospital for Black patients in Houston, and it provided a place of work for Black physicians; hospital campus is still in use for medical purposes; listed on the National Register of Historic Places
+DESCRIPTION: Now called “Riverside General Hospital”, the Houston Negro Hospital completed in 1926, is a three-story building in Spanish Colonial Revival style located in the city’s Third Ward.
+It was the first non-profit hospital for Black patients in Houston, and it provided a place of work for Black physicians.
+The hospital campus is still in use for medical purposes; listed on the National Register of Historic Places.

 ADDRESS: 3204 Ennis Street, Houston, TX MAP